zilliztech/GPTCache/docs/module.md

         - [ ]  More complicated eviction policies
 - **Ranker**: Evaluate similarity by judging the quality of cached answers.
     - [x] Use the search distance, as described in `simple.py#pair_evaluation`.
-    - [x] [towhee](https://towhee.io/) uses the albert_duplicate model for precise comparison between questions and answers.
+    - [x] [ONNX](https://onnx.ai/) uses the GPTCache/albert-duplicate-onnx model for precise comparison between questions and answers.
 It supports only 512 tokens.
     - [x] Exact string comparison, judge the cache request and the original request based on the exact match of characters.
     - [x] For numpy arrays, use `linalg.norm`.
     - [ ] BM25 and other similarity measurements